EventStore/documentation/docs/cloud/faq.md

 Staff will be alerted if a node goes down.
 We will investigate the issue and take the necessary actions to return the cluster to a healthy state.

-If it is a customer load related issue, our support staff will attempt to reach out to the customer to address the issue.
+If it is a due to load related to the customer's usage of the cluster or exhaustion of disk space, our support staff will attempt to reach out to the customer to address the issue.

 You can utilize our [integrations feature](integrations/README.md) to get notified of cluster events, such as high CPU usage, low disk space, or other events.

-Please ensure to learn about the SLA levels provided by Kurrent Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement).
+Please ensure to learn about the SLA levels provided by Kurrent Cloud in our [Service Level Agreement](https://www.kurrent.io/cloud-services-service-level-agreement).

 ## Security

 #### How to get an audit log of access to the console?

 The Cloud Console access audit log is in our roadmap.
-Right now, you can [access the audit logs](introduction.md#audit-log-api) using the `esc` command line tool.
+Right now, you can [access the audit logs](ops/account-security.md#audit-log-api) using the `esc` command line tool.

 #### Does Kurrent have a security policy?

 Kurrent, Inc. has security policies in place.

-If you have specific questions please [contact us](https://www.eventstore.com/contact).
+If you have specific questions please [contact us](https://www.kurrent.io/contact)

 #### Has the system been independently audited?

 Security is top of mind for Kurrent.
 Every feature we build has security in mind.
 Our Cloud offering maintains [SOC 2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html) and [ISO 27001](https://www.iso.org/isoiec-27001-information-security.html) certifications, which require annual independent internal audits, as well as external audits as part of our certification process.

-If you have specific questions please [contact us](https://www.eventstore.com/contact).
+If you have specific questions please [contact us](https://www.kurrent.io/contact)

 ## Troubleshooting